 Top 40 Under 40

-Top 40 Under 40 2017 is proudly sponsored by Servus Credit Union and Global Edmonton.
+Top 40 Under 40 2017 is proudly sponsored by Servus Credit Union, Global Edmonton and CPA.

 This marks the eighth consecutive year that Avenue has honoured the best and brightest young people in this city.
 You’d think that doing this year after year would drain the talent pool.
 But this year, we had another exceptional class of applicants, forcing our judges to make some very tough calls.